 Although the window for applying for the 2021 grant cycle has closed, much of the information on the four pages of this grants section is relevant to the 2022 grant cycle.
 To learn more about 2021 projects, applying for a future grant, or for any questions you may have about the Decentralization Grant program overall, please contact ALCA’s NYS DEC Coordinator Fred Balzac at email@example.com or call (518) 588-7275.

-Although the guidelines for the 2021 Decentralization Program are currently being developed and are likely to change substantively, reviewing the 2020 guidelines as presented on this website can give you a good idea of what’s involved in the application process, including the category that applies to your grant program—either Community Arts or Arts Education.
-Please review the 2020 Decentralization Program Guidelines below.
-Be sure to review the category that applies to your grant program, either Community Arts or Arts Education.
+Not sure how to get started applying for a Decentralization grant?
+Reviewing the 2021 guidelines as presented on this website can give you a good idea of what’s involved in the application process, including the category that applies to your grant program—either Community Arts or Arts Education.
+Reviewing the Decentralization Grant Guidelines, as found below, is also a prerequisite to applying.
 If you need help determining which program you are eligible for, please contact Fred Balzac.

 Grant Informational Seminars:

 The Decentralization grant application process typically begins with prospective applicants attending one of the many informational seminars scheduled throughout the Quad-County service area.
 The Arts Center offers free informational seminars to provide prospective applicants with instructions on how to apply for Decentralization grants.
 At these seminars the Grant Coordinator will review changes in the grant guidelines from the previous year, answer questions, and provide feedback and technical assistance.
 In order to receive funding, applicants are required to attend one of these seminars before completing the application.
 The seminars are free and open to the public.
 All applicants (new and returning) must attend a seminar or arrange for a consultation with the Grant Coordinator.
 Please note, the contact person, the grant writer, and the person who attends the seminar must be the same person.